Chip and Potato: Production

 Chip and Potato is co-produced by WildBrain Studios in Canada and Darrall Macqueen in the United Kingdom.
-The series' target demographic is for children under seven years old.
+The series' target demographic is children under seven years old.
 Maddy Darrall, the co-founder and co-MD at Darrall Macqueen, told C21 regarding the series that "series arcs in preschool animation are simply not done; we want to prove they should be."

 A British dub by Adrenaline Studios was released on the same day the series debuted on Netflix.